 This is my "art" history starting in high school.

 In high school as a freshman I took art class initially intending to take it all four years.
 I was young for my grade starting the year with my 14th birthday.
 This piece was a form of self portrait.
-The blue circle was an attempt to recreate a yearn fuzz ball my friend and I were currently making to decorate our things.
+The blue circle was an attempt to recreate a yarn fuzz ball my friend and I were currently making to decorate our things.
 I had wanted it to look as if there was a hole in my hand and spiders were coming out.
 I'm not entirely sure if this is gouache acrylic or watercolor.
 Estimated date of creation 1996.

 Graphite on printer paper 1997.
 I remember purposefully drawing Sailor Moon larger than the picture reference.
 It was important to me to show that I had drawn the proportions myself without copying.
 There is a real hesitance to the strength of application.
 The lines are particularly delicate and lack confidence.
 There are a number of area's where the proportions are incorrect however I was able to obtain a reasonable replication that maintains the characters integrity.

 I went into the military in 2002.
 These drawings are mostly from 2003-2004 during and after my time in Iraq.
 I was 20-21.
 During this time I drew to relax and daydream.
-I ended up getting the leaf girl tattooed on my back to symbolize that the war time is part of me but is behind me.
+I ended up getting the leaf girl tattooed on my back therapeutically to symbolize that the war time is part of me but is behind me.

 After the military I spent my gi bill going back to college.
 I got my AA in University studies from Lassen Community College in Susanville California.
 I began to paint with more purpose and intention but the bulk was still primarily associated with recreation, impulsive responses to historical art works and emotional therapy.
 It is also the first time I really took paint or color seriously.
 I choose Acrylic over Oil after experiencing them both.
 I don't like how long it takes oils to dry.
 I've never taken a color theory class.
 Can you tell?